 TGbe editor: Please add following new paragraphs at the end of this subclause (#10907):

-A non-AP EHT STA which is also an R-TWT scheduled STA may signal QoS Characteristics element for a traffic flow delivered over R-TWT SPs of an R-TWT schedule in an SCS Request frame to the R-TWT scheduling AP as per procedures defined in 35.17 (EHT SCS procedure).
+A non-AP EHT STA which is also an R-TWT scheduled STA may signal QoS Characteristics element for a traffic flow intended to be delivered over R-TWT SPs of an R-TWT schedule in an SCS Request frame to the R-TWT scheduling AP as per procedures defined in 35.17 (EHT SCS procedure).

-If an R-TWT scheduling AP has received QoS Characteristics element(s) from an R-TWT scheduled STA whose TID and Direction fields match an R-TWT TID and its specified direction for an R-TWT schedule setup, the R-TWT scheduling AP may use those QoS Characteristics element(s) parameters as guidance for R-TWT schedule setup.
+If an R-TWT scheduling AP has received QoS Characteristics element(s) from an R-TWT scheduled STA whose TID and Direction fields match an R-TWT TID and its specified direction for an R-TWT schedule setup, the R-TWT scheduling AP may use those parameters in QoS Characteristics element(s) as guidance for R-TWT schedule setup.

 35.8.5 Traffic delivery